IN THE PSALMS

 brambles, stubble, dirt, chaff, dust, dross, smoke, scum.

-You may know well enough what is
+You may know well enough what is within them,

 by the apt names which the Holy Spirit has given them.